RikkeKruse/LearningR/README.md

 # LeaningR: Practicing awesomeness :D

-TODO: Give a brief description of what your project is about

-This project is confusing
+TODO: This is for the DDA R course

 # Brief description of folder and file contents